 …you need to be admissible.

 In other words, if any business person seeking entry to Canada has had past criminality or prior negative immigration history in Canada, they could be refused entry.
 Having worked on the border as an immigration officer, I know there are almost always options available to deal with inadmissibility.
 However, these matters need to be dealt with proactively and well in advance of travelling to Canada.
-If you run into this situation with one of your professionals, I’d advise you to contact my office or another Canadian immigration lawyer for help because resolving these issues can take time…..in most cases, time you do not have.
+If you run into this situation with one of your professionals, I’d advise you to contact the office or another Canadian immigration lawyer for help because resolving these issues can take time…..in most cases, time you do not have.

 So….now that the less important things have been covered, let’s jump into my Top 5 List.